Bob Shannon (radio personality): Arrival at WCBS-FM

 Shannon launched a weekend overnight spin-off of his Pittsburgh show on WCBS-FM called "The Oldies Party" and continued to tape a weekly Sunday night show for airing in Pittsburgh.
 He also briefly hosted the Saturday night show vacated by Jack Spector.
 In 1982, he was promoted to the full-time 6-10PM shift and originated (with music director Richard Lorenzo) a nightly "Hall of Fame" segment.
 This segment played "wall-to-wall" music from 9 p.m. to 10 p.m. by a selected artist or a couple artists (if the artists each had only a few big hits).
 For bigger artists with many hits, the hall of fame feature sometimes began at 8 p.m.
 In 1986, with the exit of Dick Heatherton, he took over the afternoon drive time slot, where he remained until the station's two-year "sabbatical" that began in 2005.
 The Hall Of Fame was revamped in evenings to feature several to half a dozen songs an hour by a selected artists mixed in with other regularly played music.
 Bobby Jay took over except on Wednesdays.
 On Wednesday, Cousin Bruce Morrow took over.
 At that point, on Thursdays the Hall Of Fame was strictly 60s music and on Fridays strictly 50s.

 At WCBS-FM, on the 3 p.m. to 7 p.m. timeslot, he programmed music features such as "Rockeology", "Hands Across the Water", "First and Foremost", "lost hits", "songs with the same title but are different", "Wednesday Fourplay/Three For The Road", and others.
 In 1986 he collected his interviews with music acts into a book, "Behind The Hits: Inside Stories of Classic Pop and Rock and Roll", co-authored with John Javna.

 Shannon hosted a number of nationally syndicated radio shows, including "The Oldies Countdown" for MJI Broadcasting and "Keeping The '70s Alive" and "Behind The Hits" for On The Radio Broadcasting.
 He co-hosted, with WCBS-FM's Bobby Jay, live broadcasts for Westwood One from the Rock and Roll Hall of Fame induction ceremonies in New York.

-In June 2005 WCBS-FM switched to an "Adult Hits" format called Jack FM which used no live DJs.
+On June 3, 2005, WCBS-FM switched to an "Adult Hits" format called Jack FM which used no live DJs.
 Shannon began a weekly show with his wife, Connie T. Empress, on WLNG, Long Island, NY.
 He also hosted a weekly Internet program, “Behind the Hits”, on Vip radio in Europe.
 He also broadcast weekly internet radio shows at RadioMaxMusic, and was instrumental in the creation of the Across The Tracks format used there.
 He worked briefly at New Jersey's "The Breeze" WWZY/WBHX in 2007, and took part in the station's Radio Greats Weekend in July 2007 after his return to WCBS-FM.